Them's Fightin' Herds: Setting and characters

 Them's Fightin' Herds is a fighting game based on sapient four-legged hoofed creatures from the world of Fœnum, which is being threatened by the return of carnivorous beasts known as the Predators.
 The Predators were locked away in a separate realm, but they have found a way to escape it.
 To put an end to the threat, selected champions of the various Fœnum races are chosen as "Key Seekers" by their tribes to find the key that will lock the Predators away again.
 The Key Seekers must face each other in a friendly competition to determine which one will be the Key Keeper who will face the champion of the Predators.

 There are six playable characters—Arizona the cow (voiced by Tara Strong), Velvet the reindeer (Tia Ballard), Paprika the alpaca (Marieve Herington), Oleander the unicorn (Alexa Kahn) who can summon a demonic being known as "Fred" (Keith Ferguson), Pom the sheep (Allie Moreno) and Tianhuo the longma (Kay Bess)—each with different fighting move sets and unique movement options such as flight, short hops, double jumps, or air dashes.
 Jessica Gee voices the game's announcer.
-A seventh playable character, pirate goat Shanty (Afi Ekulona), was also released as downloadable content due to the crowdfunding campaign reaching its stretch goals; she was later included in the base roster for the console versions.
-Additional characters are planned for release via a season pass, including Arizona's bull father Texas (Patrick Seitz), Velvet's father Stronghoof, and two others.
+A seventh playable character, pirate goat Shanty (Afi Ekulona), was also released as downloadable content due to the crowdfunding campaign reaching its stretch goals; she was later included in the base roster for all versions.
+Additional characters are planned for release via a season pass, including Arizona's bull father Texas (Patrick Seitz), Velvet's father Stronghoof (Christopher Sabat), Nidra the tapir (Anjali Kunapaneni), and Baihe (Crystal Lee), another longma fighter.